Gris-gris (talisman): The practice of Karamokobara

 Amongst Mande Muslims, it is believed that Islamic scholars can access great mystical powers that can be "employed to prevent misfortune, cure illness, heal wounds, and forecast the future."
 With the help of talismans in the form of spoken prayers, magical numerical squares called katemi, and amulets or charms in the form of written inscriptions from the Quran, learned men are able to wield this power and are considered holy.
 This practice, known as Karamokobara, has two divisions: seli, or prayer, and siri, or path.
 Those who choose seli become scholars of Quranic law and are referred to as karamokos.
 Those who choose siri become scholars of mystical talisman called gris-gris and are referred to as marabouts (also called maraboos).
-While each group studies their own division extensively, there are also scholars who choose to become just as competent in the opposite division with some karamokos being able to produce power gris-gris and some marabouts interpreting the most complicated text.
+While each group studies their own division extensively, there are also scholars who choose to become just as competent in the opposite division with some karamokos being able to produce powerful gris-gris and some marabouts interpreting the most complicated text.